Social Isolation and Loneliness

 - People aged 80 or older are more likely to feel lonely than younger people, being relatively prone to experiencing multiple risk factors (See below)

-- For more data, please see the ONS report Insights into Loneliness, Older people and Wellbeing (October 2015).
+- For more data, please see the ONS reports Insights into Loneliness, Older people and Wellbeing (October 2015), and The cost of living alone (April 2019).

 Personal characteristics such as living alone, housing tenure, going through relationship break up or loss and ill health can all be factors contributing to feelings of loneliness (ONS and Age UK).
 Older people are more susceptible to these risk factors and to experiencing multiple risk factors at the same time.
 The following table shows the highest daily risk factors amongst those reporting high levels of loneliness (at least 6 on a scale of 0 to 10):-